-Medicare Part B covers the vast majority of these services, meaning you can expect to pay the same 20% coinsurance fees for the services you would with any other benefit available under Medicare Part B.
+Medicare Part B covers most of these services, meaning you can expect to pay the same 20% coinsurance fees for the services you would with any other benefit available under Medicare Part B.

-You may be a requirement to pay toward your Medicare Part B deductible.
+You may be required to pay toward your Medicare Part B deductible.
 This will depend on the service and care you need.

 To qualify as a telehealth or telemedicine service, there must be live, two-way audio and visual interaction between the patient and the provider.
 There are some rare circumstances under which audio-only (i.e., a telephone visit) may be acceptable, but you’ll have to be sure and discuss that with your provider before you ask for those services.

 To keep you and your loved ones safe, telehealth visits can reduce your exposure the pathogens like the COVID-19 virus and replace in-person services such as: